cmalhi/quickjoinv2/README.md

 ## Usage

-- This app will be deployed to heroku shortly! (as of 10/12/2017)
+- A live demo of this app will be deployed to heroku within the next -3 days! (as of 10/12/2017)

 ## Requirements